 “I learned that service in its truest sense is not about only volunteering—but about devoting your life and all your work to Christ and putting all of your heart into all you do each day.
 This is a completely priceless experience and there are indescribable things to learn from it.”

-Long-term Christian Appalachian Project Volunteers make a commitment of one year, with an option to apply for additional years.
-Though we have volunteers of all ages, most of our long-term volunteers are either recent high school or college graduates engaged in post-graduate volunteering, or retirees who want to continue to make a difference in their “encore careers.”
+Long-term Christian Appalachian Project Volunteers make a commitment of one year, with an option to apply for an additional year.
+Though we have volunteers of all ages, most of our long-term volunteers are either recent college graduates engaged in post-graduate volunteering, or retirees who want to continue to make a difference in their “encore careers.”
 Because of the greater time commitment they are making, long-term volunteers are able to take on mission-critical service positions that require someone willing to give the time and energy needed to address Appalachia’s most persistent challenges.
 CAP typically has two admissions cycles for long-term volunteers, though exceptions are made when one of our programs has an urgent need.
 Please see our admissions timeline for important dates.

 Benefits of Long-term Volunteering

 Long-term volunteers receive a multitude of benefits from their service time, including

 - Immersion into the communities they are serving

 - Lasting friendships

 - Two retreats per year, one of which focuses on vocation (i.e. “Life after CAP”)

 Even though volunteers receive many intangible benefits, it is important to note that making a long-term commitment can be a significant financial sacrifice.
 CAP offers the following benefits to long-term volunteers to help make volunteering more feasible: